 Although employees have been reporting to the Wilmington Pike location since as early as Monday, an official announcement of the Kettering facility’s opening had yet to be published.
 Amazon has had jobs posted for Manager, Delivery Ops and Delivery Driver in the Dayton Area for about a month.

 Accounting for around 40% of all online commerce, the supplier of things from books to toilet paper, to live lady bugs, to prefab homes had traditionally used the US Postal Service and UPS to get items to customers’ homes.
 But in early 2018, reports began to surface that Amazon was floating plans to bring more logistical components of the global business under its own control.
 Amazon delivery publicly hit Ohio later that year, as it sought out drivers for the holidays, offering to pay as much as $17.25 per hour for the seasonal work.
+As expected, many delivery drivers leaped at the opportunity to make some extra money around the holidays, with some people deciding to try their hand at it for the first time.
+Anyone considering becoming a delivery driver will need van insurance for couriers as well as regular road insurance to make sure they are fully protected.

 Reasonable speculation pits that Amazon’s in-house delivery expansion will be a huge blow to the service providers with whom it currently contracts.
 As reported, package delivery was expected to overtake first-class mail with the USPS and could have been its largest revenue driver this year.
 Now, almost half of Amazon’s packages are being delivered by the company itself, and the new shipping giant is even offering its capabilities as a service–at cut rates, nonetheless.
+It’s not just logistically easier for Amazon to do this but as also helped them financially.
+This move from Amazon has allowed the company to increase its value even more as more people buy amazon shares uk to capitalize on the e-commerce giant.
+The fact that the company can now be part of the delivery process has been greatly beneficial to them.

 Proclamations that Amazon’s societal reach has gone too far have come from both ends of the political spectrum, most famously last year, when President Trump insinuated in a tweet that it is a monopoly.
 In addition to owning close to one fifth of Amazon, Founder and CEO Jeff Bezos also owns the Washington Post (also having invested in Google, Twitter, Uber and AirBnB), and Amazon owns an international grocery chain (Whole Foods), an online shoe store (Zappos), YouTube’s biggest competitor (Twitch), the site where you look up everything Hollywood (IMDB) and a library of around half a million audiobooks (Audible).